ayanopt/2023-momentum/article.md

 # Methodology

 Our study prioritized model precision to minimize false positives in trading signals, as these can lead to significant financial losses.
 We selected three complementary models: logistic regression, XGBoost, and Support Vector Machines (SVM) with a radial kernel.
 Logistic regression serves as an interpretable baseline, while XGBoost excels at capturing non linear feature interactions and handling imbalanced financial data through its gradient boosting framework.
-The SVM with a radial kernel function (RBF) was chosen for its ability to find complex decision boundaries in high-dimensional space while being less prone to overfitting compared to linear kernels.
+The SVM with a radial kernel function (RBF) was chosen for its ability to find complex decision boundaries in high-dimensional space.
+The inclusion of support vector machines and XGBoost alongside logistic regression reflects a deliberate bias-variance tradeoff.
+Logistic regression introduces more bias but offers robustness and low variance in small or noisy datasets.
+In contrast, XGBoost and SVMs reduce bias by capturing nonlinear interactions at the cost of increased variance.
+This tradeoff is critical in financial time series where signal-to-noise ratios are often low and overfitting is a substantial risk.
+By combining these models and tuning their thresholds independently, we aim to balance generalization performance across diverse market regimes.

 While no model inherently guarantees high precision, we enhanced their performance through threshold optimization, allowing us to adjust the trade-off between precision and recall based on our risk tolerance.
 This approach enables us to reduce false positives, which is crucial for practical trading applications.
+Threshold tuning was conducted using quantiles of predicted probabilities to emphasize precision.
+From a decision-theoretic perspective, this reflects asymmetric costs between false positives and false negatives, where incorrect trade entry carries greater financial risk than missed opportunities.
+This approach is analogous to varying the decision threshold in ROC analysis, effectively adjusting the classifier's operating point to match domain-specific utility functions.
+The result is a calibrated classification boundary aligned with the underlying risk-reward structure of algorithmic trading.
 For simplicity, this paper will focus on the results of the smallest timeout (3 minutes).
 The p value used for determining validity is 0.05.
 The train-test split was 75-25, so our model was trained on 16119 observations.

 The following are the metrics of evaluating the model.